LuLuji04/luluji-homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Yuji Liu, currently pursuing my undergraduate degree in Information Security at the School of Cyber Science and Engineering, Wuhan University.
-My research interests include computer architecture, trusted computing, and hardware security.
+I am Yuji Liu, an Information Security undergraduate at the School of Cyber Science and Engineering, Wuhan University, and an incoming Ph.D. student at the Institute of Computing Technology, Chinese Academy of Sciences.
+My research interests focus on high-performance computing (HPC) networks and computing, as well as AI infrastructure.

-During my undergraduate studies, I have built a solid academic foundation with a GPA of 3.88/4.0 (ranked 15/185 in my major).
-I have passed CET-6 (591) and CET-4 (586).
-I am proficient in CUDA/C/C++, Python, and Chisel/Verilog, familiar with development tools such as Make and Cmake, as well as communication libraries like Cutlass and NCCL, and debugging tools including cuda-gdb, GDB, and Nsight.

 Contact: 13718620138 | liuyuji010@126.com